LLNL/Abmarl/docs/src/gridworld.rst

 each other, so when the move actor processes their actions, both agents will be at position (2, 3).

 Single Grid Observer
 ````````````````````

-GridObservingAgents can observe the state of the grid around them, namely which
+:ref:`GridObservingAgents <>` can observe the state of the :ref:`Grid <>` around them, namely which
-other agents are nearby, via the SingleGridObserver.
+other agents are nearby, via the :ref:`SingleGridObserver <>`.
 The SingleGridObserver generates
-a two-dimensional numpy array sized by the agent's view range with the observing
+a two-dimensional numpy array sized by the agent's `view range` with the observing
 agent located at the center of the array.
-All other agents within the view_range will
+All other agents within the `view range` will
 appear in the observation, shown as their encoding.
 For example, the following setup

 .. code-block:: python